 Slavery and trade in Igboland

 Gustavus Vassa was enslaved as a boy in approximately 1753, according to his own account.
 He describes the moment when he and his sister were seized by kidnappers and forced into sacks and carried off while their parents were in the field farming.
-In his description of the market where he had visited on occasions with his mother, he referred to merchants from the southwest of his village who almost certainly Aro, an Igbo clan that had established its monopoly over much of the long-distance trade in the interior of the Bight of Biafra.
-Their hometown was Aro Chukwu, located on the escarpment overlooking the Cross River, on the eastern frontier of Igboland.
-By the middle of the eighteenth century, they had established satellite villages throughout much of the interior as far as the Niger River to the west and in parts of neighboring Ibibioland to the north of Aro Chukwu.
-The fact that Vassa remembered that the merchants he had seen came from the southwest of his village is fully in accordance with the range of settlements that existed by 1750.
-Aro merchants through their network, control of inter-village trade, and domination of large monthly markets at Bende and Uburu monopolized the slave trade and the distribution of imported goods brought by European, largely British, ships to the Bight of Biafra, especially through the main port at Bonny.
+In his description of the market where he had visited on occasions with his mother, he referred to merchants from the southwest of his village who almost certainly were Aro, an Igbo clan that had established its monopoly over much of the long-distance trade in the interior of the Bight of Biafra and especially the slave trade.
+Their hometown was Aro Chukwu, located on the escarpment overlooking the Cross River, on the eastern frontier of Igboland, which is located about 40km from Usaka.
+By the middle of the eighteenth century, they had established satellite settlements throughout much of the interior as far as the Niger River to the west and in parts of neighboring Ibibioland to the north of Aro Chukwu.
+The fact that Vassa remembered merchants from the southwest of his village is fully in accordance with the range of settlements that existed by 1750.
+Aro merchants through their network, control of inter-village trade, and domination of large monthly markets at Bende monopolized the slave trade and the distribution of imported goods brought by European, largely British, ships to the Bight of Biafra, especially through the main ports at Calabar and Bonny.

 Vassa's account of the kidnapping of himself and his sister explains the commercial system and also accurately indicates that the Aro did not only conduct trade but were also involved in the actual enslavement of kidnapped victims as well: